geofflane/grails-constraints/README.markdown

 multiple Domain objects.
 You can then package Constraints in plugins of their own and reuse them across projects as well.

+### Please Note: ###
+Plugins are not loaded during Unit Tests, so you cannot test constraints in your unit tests.
+They should work during integration tests though, so you can test them there.

+## Get Started ##

 1. Create a groovy file in */grails-app/utils/* called *Constraint.groovy
 2. Implement a validate closure
 3. Add appropriate messages to */grails-app/i18n/messages.properties*